 First, here is some context.

-Your Issue: Each day you send IT Architecture and machine data to some cloud-based log management or SIEM services provider.
+Problem: Each day you send IT Architecture and machine data to some cloud-based log management or SIEM services provider.
 However, sending an extra 100 - 200 GB of data means that you are forced to add a new resource, or two, or three — and your vendor’s pricing matrix is a combination of the volume of data sent plus all the resource usage.

-Your Not-So-Great Outcome: The more data you send, the more resources required, and the more you pay.
+The Not-So-Great Outcome: The more data you send, the more resources required, and the more you pay.

 Why Are you Overpaying?
 Splunk, Elastic, Sumo Logic, and DataDog are all public companies that provide cloud-based log management and SIEM services.
 Each quarter they report their cloud business operation revenues, cloud operation cost of goods sold (COGS), and therefore, calculating cloud operation margins is simply the difference between the two.
 Each quarter, they report the money they collect from customers like you, and the amount of money they pay to their hosting vendors like AWS and Azure.
 Those are hard dollars paid to Amazon and Microsoft, reported every quarter, that are subsequently passed onto their customers - that’s you again.
 They break out the cloud segments since they want to show you how fast their cloud operation is growing and they are keeping up with the digital transformation currently occurring in the economy.
 Recall that Microsoft said in April that it experienced two years of digital transformation to its Azure platform in two months.
 Everyone appears to be crowding through the same doorway, and the result is that the end-user is overpaying.